TL;DR

 No catalog yet?
 Facebook automatically creates one named “Items for (your page’s name and ID)” in the Commerce Manager.
 You can add your products later.

-Review your shop details, give the Seller Agreement a thumbs-up, and hit “Finish setup”.
+Review your shop details, accept the Seller Agreement, and click “Finish setup”.
 And voilà, your shop is ready!

 Now, you can manage your catalog by adding products, creating collections, customizing your shop’s look and feel, and getting ready to sell.